 Dr Mele Taumoepeau (BA, BSc[Hons], PhD) is a Senior Lecturer in the Department of Psychology, University of Otago.
 She conducts small longitudinal studies examining the effects of parent-child interactions on very young children’s socio-cognitive development.
 She investigates the role of culture on childhood development, especially the development of Pasifika children.
 Mele is an investigator in the Graduate Longitudinal Study New Zealand and has been chair of the HRC Pacific Research Committee for the past 2 years.
 She is Associate Dean, Pacific for the Sciences Division at the University of Otago.

-Dr Gareth Treharne (BSc[Hons], PhD, Associate Fellow of the British Psychological Society) is a Senior Lecturer in the Department of Psychology at the University of Otago.
+Associate Professor Gareth Treharne (BSc[Hons], PhD, Associate Fellow of the British Psychological Society) is a Associate Professor in the Department of Psychology at the University of Otago.
 He has carried out extensive longitudinal research on the well-being of people with chronic illnesses, particularly rheumatoid arthritis.
 He has expertise on statistical approaches to longitudinal analyses as well as qualitative and community-focused approaches to knowledge translation including developing interventions.
 He has published in the fields of health psychology, health behaviour, rheumatology, sexuality and gender identity, and cultural identity.
 He is an investigator in Te Kura Mai i Tawhiti.